42dx/edgio-go-sdk/README.md

 baseConfig.Merge(newConfig) // returns common.ClientConfig{Url: "a", ApiVersion: "b", Service: "b", Scope: "a", OrgId:  "a"}
 ```

+Check a more in-depth documentation of this package [here](common/README.md).

 [WIP]

 <p align="right"><em><a href="#table-of-contents">back to top</a></em></p>